(I may earn a small commission from the products mentioned in this post.)

 Early on, he said to spend only ten minutes in the hot tub and then slowly increase the amount of time I stayed in the hot tub.
-He also suggested that I keep the knee in motion while I was in the hot tub and to do ankle pumps frequently (here is more general advice about water and TKR surgery from Emory University)
+He also suggested that I keep the knee in motion while I was in the hot tub and to do ankle pumps frequently (here is more general advice about water and TKR surgery)

-How Did I Use The Hot Tube After TKR
+How Did I Use The Hot Tub After TKR

 I used the hot tub several ways.